NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 #### NVIcheckmate

-Copyright (c) 2021 - 2022 Norwegian Veterinary Institute.
+Copyright (c) 2021 - 2023 Norwegian Veterinary Institute.
 Licensed under the BSD\_3\_clause License.
 See [License](https://github.com/NorwegianVeterinaryInstitute/NVIcheckmate/blob/main/LICENSE) for details.

-Copyright (c) 2021 Norwegian Veterinary Institute
-License: BSD 3-Clause

 Functions and code from `checkmate` have been imported into `NVIcheckmate`.
 For some of them, the code have been partly modified.
 An